AdobeDocs/mobile-services.en/help/ios/rel-notes.md

 Here is the release notes, known issues, and hot fix information for iOS SDKs 4.x for Experience Cloud Solutions:

+**November 4, 2020: Version 4.20.0**

+- Visitor ID Service - Added device_consent status parameter when setAdvertisingIdentifier is called after ad tracking is enabled/disabled.
+- Analytics - Fixed a bug that was delaying Analytics hits from being sent on an install when iAd.framework is linked and the device has "Limited Ad Tracking" enabled.

 **July 16, 2020: Version 4.19.3**

 * General – Fixed a bug that prevented deeplink URLs with multiple equals sign in query param from being properly handled.